Graduate Academic and Degree Requirements

 Graduate Assistantships

 There are three types of graduate assistants at Texas A&M University-Corpus Christi: graduate teaching assistants, graduate research assistants, and administrative assistants.
 Students interested in serving as graduate assistants should contact the coordinator of their graduate program, as well as Career Services, to check availability.
-Graduate students interested in becoming teaching assistants in the First-Year Seminar Program should contact University College for information.
+Graduate students interested in becoming teaching assistants in the First-Year Seminar Program should contact College of Liberal Arts for information.
 Graduate assistants receive a stipend to help them finance their graduate studies.

 Any student serving as a graduate assistant with a 50% FTE appointment during a regular semester (fall or spring) must be enrolled for at least 6 hours of graduate-level coursework in that semester.
-Individual colleges or programs may have additional credit hour requirements.
+Individual colleges/school or programs may have additional credit hour requirements.
 Any student serving as a graduate assistant with a 50% FTE appointment during the summer must be enrolled for at least 3 hours of graduate level coursework during the combined summer terms.
 Any exceptions to these rules must have the approval of the Graduate Dean.

 Teaching assistants must meet the enrollment requirements in the previous paragraph and must make steady progress toward the completion of an advanced degree.
 Any exceptions to this rule must have the approval of the Graduate Dean.